ROTH Capital slashes price target on Workhorse Group Inc [WKHS] – find out why.

 Sponsored

-It opened the trading session at $0.44, the shares rose to $0.4455 and dropped to $0.41, the range by which the price of stock traded the whole day.
-The daily chart for WKHS points out that the company has recorded -60.19% loss over the past six months.
-However, it is still -7.89% lower than its most recent low trading price.
+The stocks have a year to date performance of -73.69 percent and weekly performance of -3.41 percent.
+The stock has been moved at -54.98 percent over the last six months.
+The stock has performed -8.74 percent around the most recent 30 days and changed -51.82 percent over the most recent 3-months.

-If we look at the average trading volume of 10.24M shares, WKHS reached to a volume of 5702178 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 10.10M shares, WKHS reached to a volume of 5574690 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Workhorse Group Inc [WKHS]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for WKHS shares is $2.00 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on WKHS stock is a recommendation set at 2.33.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.